 IPL GC Meet: Final on Nov 10, Chinese sponsors intact, COVID replacements allowed

-"Also the BCCI has received presentations from a DUBAI based group on creating a medical facility in the UAE.
-The BCCI is also in talks with the Tata Group for creating a bio-bubble," he said.
+"Also the BCCI has received presentations from a Dubai based group on creating a medical facility in the UAE.
+The BCCI is also in talks with the Tata Group for creating a bio-bubble," the official said.
+Major Decisions (Formal clearance by next week) 1.
+Tournament Duration (53 days) 2.
+Dates: September 19-November 10 3.
+Women's IPL approved 4.
+Squad Strength: 24 players 5.
+Any number of COVID-19 replacements 6.
+Tata Group and Dubai-based medical group to give presentation on creating bio-secure bubble.
+7. SOP will be handed over to franchises in next 7 to 10 days.

 - READ MORE ON: